 Out of the corner of my eye, I could see the windows of the already parked white van unrolling.
 I looked up at four rugged and astonished faces peering out at us.

 We exchanged a jumble of French, Spanish and Italian words.
-Over-exaggerated hand signals and facial expressions also clarified the situation.
-Suddenly we found ourselves following the white van all the way to Scilla, Calabria.
+Exaggerated hand signals and facial expressions also clarified the situation.
+Suddenly we found ourselves following the white van to Scilla, Calabria.

 Scilla Calabria Hotels: